-STATE OF IDAHO)
+STATE OF IDAHO)) ss.

-County of) ss.)
+County of )

-personally appeared , before me (here insert the name and quality of the officer),, known or identified to me (or proved to me on the oath of person whose name is subscribed to the within instrument, and she) executed the same.
+On this day of , before me (here insert the name and quality of the officer), personally appeared , known or identified to me (or proved to me on the oath of ), to be the person whose name is subscribed to the within instrument, and acknowledged to me that he (or she) executed the same.

-NOTARY PUBLIC FOR IDAHO My commission expires:

-[Authorized Signer] [Date]

-STATE OF IDAHO County of)) ss.)

-personally appeared

-NOTARY PUBLIC FOR IDAHO

-My commission expires: